 Since cystic acne lesions can stay around for so long, we are all eager to find a cystic acne spot treatment to help hasten their departure.
 However, because the cysts are so deep, cystic acne can be challenging to treat with spot treatments.

-Traditional hydrocolloid pimple patches are ineffective since cysts live so far beneath the surface, but pimple patches with microneedles that deliver medication, such as salicylic acid, into the skin can sometimes be effective on cysts, especially if they are used early, when you first notice that deep and foreboding pain under the skin.
+Traditional hydrocolloid pimple patches are often ineffective since cysts live so far beneath the surface and don’t always come to a head, but pimple patches with microneedles that deliver medication, such as salicylic acid, into the skin can sometimes be effective on cysts, especially if they are used early, when you first notice that deep and foreboding pain under your skin.

 Benzoyl peroxide spot treatments can also work to fight bacteria on the skin and to reduce the inflammation of a cyst.
 While over-the-counter hydrocortisone cream can cause skin thinning and even pimples if used long term, it can be used as a spot treatment on cysts to help bring down inflammation and redness.
 If a cyst is forming and you have nothing else on hand, try icing it to bring down the inflammation.
 Icing is also useful to reduce the pain of deep cysts.